Get started with Google Analytics app reporting

 Start collecting data

-The Firebase SDK automatically collects basic app usage data for you.
+After you integrate the Firebase SDK with your app, basic app-usage data is collected automatically and is available in Google Analytics and Google Analytics for Firebase.
 You don't need to add any code to enable automatically collected events, such as how many first opens, session starts, or in-app purchases you’ve had.
-This allows you to see how much time users spent engaged with your app, how often in-app purchases were made, and how many users were active during a certain period of time.
+This lets you see how much time users spent with your app, how many users were active during a certain period of time, and how often in-app purchases were made.
 User properties are also collected.

 See your reports

-Once you have created a Firebase account and integrated the Firebase SDK in your app, sign in to either Google Analytics or Firebase to see your reports.
+After you create a Firebase account and integrate the Firebase SDK with your app, sign in to either Google Analytics or Firebase to see your reports.

 - Sign in to Google Analytics..